 To set the PATH variable on reboot, place a shell script in the profile.d directory.
 Make a file that looks like this:

 save the file with the following line added to it

 Save and close the file.
 Now you may use the script to apply the current shell’s environment.

-And you’ve successfully installed Grandle on your Ubuntu machine.
+And you’ve successfully installed Gradle on your Ubuntu machine.

-Your system’s Gradle has been successfully configured.
-To create your apps, you can utilize the Gradle tool.
+Congratulations, you’ve successfully configured Gradle on your system.
+Moreover, to create your apps, you can utilize the Gradle tool.
 Let’s have a look at your system’s installed version.

 Gradle was installed through binary package, therefore all we have to do now is delete the packages using the rm -rf /usr/local/gradle/gradle-7.0.2/ command, that is in the code block below:

 Then, as shown below, remove the gradle.sh script with the rm -rf /etc/profile.d/gradle.sh command.
 This will delete the Gradle package from computer completely.